-Strategy can be based upon below or another research attach evidence for why the KCWP 1: Design KCWP 2: Design KCWP 3: Design KCWP 4: Review KCWP 5: Design chool/district use to address this goal?
-(The n the six Key Core Work Processes listed based approach.
-Provide justification and/or e strategy was chosen.) and Deploy Standards and Deliver Instruction and Deliver Assessment Literacy y, Analyze and Apply Data , Align and Deliver Support shing Learning Culture and Environment Which Activities will the school/district deploy based on the strategy or strategies chosen?
+Goal 6: Strategy can be based upo below or another researc. attach evidence for why th KCWP 1: Design KCWP 2: Design KCWP 3: Design KCWP 4: Review KCWP 5: Design school/district use to address this goal?
+(The on the six Key Core Work Processes listed h-based approach.
+Provide justification and/or he strategy was chosen.) n and Deploy Standards n and Deliver Instruction n and Deliver Assessment Literacy w, Analyze and Apply Data n, Align and Deliver Support lishing Learning Culture and Environment Which Activities will the school/district deploy based on the strategy or strategies chosen?
 (The links to the Key Core Work Processes activity bank below may be a helpful resource.
 Provide a brief explanation or justification for the activity.
-KCWP1: Design and Deploy Standards - Continuous Improvement Activities KCWP2: Design and Deliver Instruction - Continuous Improvement Activities KCWP3: Design and Deliver Assessment Literacy - Continuous Improvement Activities KCWP4: Review, Analyze and Apply Data - Continuous Improvement Activities KCWP5: Design, Align and Deliver Support - Continuous Improvement Activities KCWP6: Establishing Learning Culture and Environment - Continuous Improvement Activities responsible for ensuring th e activity or activities, the person(s) ne fidelity of the activity or activities, and the activity or activities.
-Objective Strategy Activities to deploy strategy Measure of Success Progress Monitoring Funding Date & Notes
+KCWP1: Design and Deploy Standards - Continuous Improvement Activities KCWP2: Design and Deliver Instruction - Continuous Improvement Activities KCWP3: Design and Deliver Assessment Literacy - Continuous Improvement Activities KCWP4: Review, Analyze and Apply Data - Continuous Improvement Activities KCWP5: Design, Align and Deliver Support - Continuous Improvement Activities KCWP6: Establishing Learning Culture and Environment - Continuous Improvement Activities responsible for ensurin or the activity or activities, the person(s) ng the fidelity of the activity or activities, and xecute the activity or activities.
+Objective Strategy Activities to deploy strategy Measure of Success Progress Monitoring Funding Date & Notes Objective 2: